-3.6.9 Earth Exploration-Satellite Service (EESS) Passive Sensors
+3.6.10 Earth Exploration-Satellite Service (EESS) Passive Sensors

-Earth exploration Satellite (passive) operates in the 23.6-24 GHz frequency band is allocated on a primary in all three ITU regions.
-ISM operates in adjacent band to EESS.
+Earth exploration satellite service (passive) operates in the 23.6-24 GHz frequency band and is allocated on a primary basis in all three ITU regions.
+ISM is allocated to the adjacent band above this EESS band.
 RR No. 5.340 indicates that all emissions are prohibited in the 23.6-24 GHz band.

 Currently, the EESS (passive) operates at least three major types of passive sensors: